LAZEROZOR/DSE-Disabler/README.md

 ## Purpose / Scope

 This project is **not** a production tool.
-Its purpose is to illustrate, at a high level, how DSE can be bypassed during legitimate research activities (PoC development, fuzzing, driver prototyping, vulnerability validation).
+Its purpose is to illustrate, at a high level, how DSE can be bypassed during legitimate research activities.

 ---

 ## Features

-- Demonstration: Enable / Disable DSE (PoC)
+- Enable / Disable DSE

 ---